How does scoring rate change in a football match based on time elapsed and game state?

 Pre-match Win Prob | 1.813 | 0.038 | 47.985 | 0.000 | 1.739 | 1.887 |

-In the second half, the effects of the scorelines are a little more pronounced: a one goal lead has a coefficient of -0.228 compared to -0.132 in the first half.
-We can also see that the effect of each minute is actually slightly negative now (-0.001).
+In the second half, the effects of the scorelines are a little more pronounced: a one-goal lead has a coefficient of -0.228 compared to -0.132 in the first half.
+We can also see that the effect of each additional minute is actually slightly negative now (-0.001).

 To demonstrate these results, I used the median of each quartile of pre-match odds and predicted each minute of the game with scorelines of -1, 0, and 1, with no red cards: